DataDog/hiring-engineers/answers.md

                      read_only=read_only)
 ```

 Start off by replacing the placeholders for your API and APP keys.
 Give your Timeboard a name and description that tells your team what your Timeboard is about.
-For each graph that you want on your Timeboard, create a new graph definition inside *graphs* that describes how your metrics will be aggregated.
+For each graph that you want on your Timeboard, create a new graph definition inside the *graphs* list that describes how your metrics will be aggregated.

 Our first graph definition queries for our custom metric, my_metric, over our host.
 Our second graphs queries the mysql.performance.queries metric from our MySQL integration with the anomalies function applied.
-The anomalies function takes two parameters: the anomaly algorithm you want to use as the first parameter and the standard deviations for your algorithm (usually 2 or 3).
+The anomalies function takes two parameters: the anomaly algorithm (basic/agile/robust) you want to use as the first parameter and the standard deviations for your algorithm (usually 2 or 3) as the second parameter.
+We'll be using the basic algorithm because we do not have enough historical data to make use of the other two algorithms.
 Our last graph definition queries for our custom metric with the rollup function applied.
-The rollup function also takes two parameters: the method used and time in seconds.
-In this case, we wanted to sum up all the points for the past hour into one bucket.
+The rollup function also takes two parameters: the method used (sum/min/max/count/avg) and time(in seconds).
+In this case, we wanted to sum up all the points for the past hour into one bucket and display it on our graph.

 When you're done, simply run the Python script.